Unveiling Hidden Magnons with Anomalous Rotational Symmetry: Main

-Observability of collective magnetic excitations is governed by crystal symmetry and experimental selection rules.
+The observability of collective magnetic excitations is governed by crystal symmetry and experimental selection rules.
 As a consequence, a portion of the magnon spectrum may remain hidden, being symmetry--forbidden.
 Optical and neutron--scattering studies have revealed that structural perturbations, reduced dimensionality, or hybridization with lattice degrees of freedom can render otherwise forbidden one--magnon modes observable \cite{Li1987,Etesamirad2023}.
 Hybrid magnon--phonon excitations \cite{Metzger2024} and nonreciprocal magnons \cite{Gitgeatpong2017} further illustrate how subtle symmetry breaking \cite{Winter2017,Kim2022,Chen2025} can dramatically reshape magnetic excitation spectra.
-Despite these advances, controlled pathways to activate hidden magnons in bulk spin--orbit correlated materials, without inducing a global structural phase transition remain scarce.
+To probe these spectral changes, polarization--resolved Raman spectroscopy serves as a powerful tool, as the polarization of light encodes the symmetry of collective excitations \cite{Zhang2019-th, McCreary2020,Glamazda2016,Yang2021}.
+Particularly under resonant conditions, additional scattering pathways can substantially reshape the Raman response and its symmetry signatures, providing direct insight into modifications of both the magnetic and light--matter interactions.\\ Despite these insights, controlled pathways to activate hidden magnons in bulk spin--orbit correlated materials, without inducing a global structural phase transition remain scarce.
 Addressing this gap is crucial to establishing spin--orbital--lattice engineering as a viable route for controlling collective magnetic excitations in correlated materials.

-In this manuscript, we exploit the design path of transition-metal substitution in Ca$_2$RuO$_4$ and demonstrate that it can reconfigure the spin--orbital magnon spectrum, leading to the emergence of one-magnon modes absent in the pristine material.
-Our Raman results, supported by theoretical modeling, reveal that hidden one-magnon excitations are activated by the breaking of mirror symmetry within the spin--orbital manifold.
-This effect, driven by local RuO$_6$ octahedral distortions near the dopants, induces a mixing of even- and odd-parity states, thereby enabling the realization of mixed-parity magnon modes.
-Our results demonstrate that spin--orbit--lattice entanglement can be exploited to control and couple collective magnetic excitations, suggesting similar effects can be generally engineered via strain or lattice distortions.
+In this manuscript, we exploit the design path of transition-metal substitution in Ca$_2$RuO$_4$ and demonstrate that it can reconfigure the spin--orbital magnon spectrum, leading to the emergence of one-magnon modes hidden in the pristine material.
+Our Raman results, supported by theoretical modeling, reveal that these hidden one-magnon excitations are activated by the breaking of mirror symmetry within the spin--orbital manifold.
+This effect, driven by local RuO$_6$ octahedral distortions near the dopants, induces the mixing of even- and odd-parity states, thereby enabling the realization of mixed-parity magnon modes.
+We further uncover an unconventional polarization dependence of the magnon modes emerging upon transition-metal substitution, characterized by a reduction from fourfold to twofold rotational symmetry.
+We attribute this lowered symmetry to the mixed-parity character of the coupled magnons and to interference between resonant and nonresonant scattering channels.